thomassouthcott/AutoStreamDeck/readme.md

 ## File Structure

-- `config.ahk` – Main configuration (edit this file)
+- `config.ahk` â€“ Main configuration (edit this file)
-- `main.ahk` – Entry point, loads your config and starts the UI
+- `main.ahk` â€“ Entry point, loads your config and starts the UI
-- `commands/` – Macro function definitions (grouped by category)
+- `commands/` â€“ Macro function definitions (grouped by category)
-- `lib/` – Core library code (do not edit unless customizing core behavior)
+- `lib/` â€“ Core library code (do not edit unless customizing core behavior)
-- `img/` – Icons and images for the UI
+- `img/` â€“ Icons and images for the UI

 ## Showcase